MarcusHjorth/MarcusHjorth/README.md

   <h1> Hi I'm Marcus👋 </h1>

-  <p>I am a student full-stack developer with a passion for frontned development. </p>
+  <p>I am a student full-stack developer with a passion for frontend development. </p>

 ---